Songmu/p5-Mackerel-Webhook-Receiver/README.md

 # DESCRIPTION

-Mackerel::Webhook::Receiver is utility for creating a server receiving Mackerel webhooks and processing something jobs.
+Mackerel::Webhook::Receiver is utility for creating a server receiving Mackerel Webhooks and processing something jobs.

 # LICENSE